JuliaLang/julia/doc/src/manual/code-loading.md

 If a glue package only has one glue dependency the lit of glue dependencies can be written as just a string for breviety.
 The location for the entry point of the glue package is either in `glue/GlueFoo.jl` or `glue/GlueFoo/GlueFoo.jl` for glue package `GlueFoo`.
-The glue package can be viewed as a somewhat normal package that has the glue dependencies and the main package as dependencies.
 The content of a glue package is often structured as:

 ```